renovatebot/renovate/docs/usage/upgrade-best-practices.md

 - Releasing a new version of the project must be done by hand
 - Updating must be done by hand
 - The company doesn't allow developer time for updates
-- The company has complex rules about when to update
+- The company has complex rules about updates

-In short, if updating is painful, developers will avoid it.
+If updating is painful, or takes a lot of time, developers tend to avoid it.
-The solution is to make it easy and fast to update dependencies.
+Make it easy and fast to update dependencies.
-Again: focus on the process, not on the people.

 ### Talk with your team about the update process

 Listen to your team, write down their problems.
-Make time to fix each problem as best as you can.
+Then fix each problem as best as you can.

 ### Make updating easy and fast

-In short, respect your developer's time and brains.
+Respect your developer's time and brains:

+- Run Renovate on _all_ projects
-- Use Renovate to propose updates for dependencies
+- Use Renovate to propose updates
 - Building the project _must_ be as fast as possible
 - Have automated tests for the critical path of your project
 - Run the automated tests on _every_ pull request
-- Enable [GitHub Merge Queue](./key-concepts/automerge.md#github-merge-queue) to speed up merges
+- If you're on GitHub: use [GitHub's Merge Queue](./key-concepts/automerge.md#github-merge-queue) to speed up merges
-- Use the [`semantic-release`](https://github.com/semantic-release/semantic-release) bot to automate the release process
 - Follow SemVer versioning
+- Use the [`semantic-release` bot](https://github.com/semantic-release/semantic-release) to automate the release process
+- Refactor existing code to make future changes easier

 #### Ground rules

 As a starting point:

-- Run Renovate on _all_ projects
 - Avoid long lived branches that diverge from `main` over time
 - Dig beyond "developer error" when things go wrong, again: focus on the process
 - Ensure company policy allows frequent updates